sathariels/sathariels.github.io/_posts/2023-07-04-jupyter-notebook.md

     return dp[len1][len2]
 end

 ```
-  To conclude, I would like to say that this project was a great opportunity for me to learn more about Levenshtein Distance Algorithm and its practical applications.
-It gave me insight into how algorithms work and how they can solve complex problems.
-I had to dig deeper into the fundamentals of the algorithm to deal with edge cases and learned how to implement it correctly.I hope you enjoyed reading about my journey and learned something new along the way.
+We iterate through the matrix to fill it in, using the recurrence relation for the Levenshtein distance: dp[i][j] is the minimum of three possible operations

+Finally, the bottom-right cell of the matrix (dp[len_s1][len_s2]) contains the Levenshtein distance between the entire strings s1 and s2.
+I hope you enjoyed reading about Levenshtein distance algorithm and learned something new along the way.